-The new Wahoo model is another piece of good news for a market that is almost entirely dominated by Garmin.
-And it is good that it is being brought to market by a company like Wahoo, which has traditionally been quite disruptive, and which from its small market share has already achieved great things.
-For example, being able to finish off Computrainer, if not directly, then being quite "guilty" of having done so.
-An unmistakable sign that they take their work very seriously and that they take their customers' opinions into account.
-And in the end, that is what we appreciate most.
+Wahoo's new model is another piece of good news for a market dominated almost entirely by Garmin.
+And it's good to be brought to market by a company like Wahoo, traditionally quite disjunctive, and which from its small market share has already achieved great things.
+For example being able to take down Computrainer, if not directly, then being quite "guilty" of having done so.
+This is a clear sign that they take their work very seriously and that they take their customers' opinion into account.
+And in the end, that is what we are most grateful for.

 And with that... thanks for reading!